 How to Buy Durable, Budget, Portable, Business, Gaming and Kids' Laptops

 Your quest to buy the right laptop depends very much on what or whom you want to buy it for.
-Before you fork out your money, consider whether it is to be a gaming laptop, a budget laptop, portable laptop or a laptop for the professional.
-Then you may also want to consider its battery life, durability and of course warranty.
+Before you fork out your money, consider the following options.
+Will it be a gaming laptop, a budget laptop, portable laptop or a laptop for the professional?
+You will also want to consider its battery life, durability and of course warranty.

 1. Durable Laptops